MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

     * MIDI2 wants to take control of aspects we believe should be left to the DAW/plugin spec instead, such as plugin parameters.
     * MIDI2 is new and has little adoption.
 We have no idea if it will even be successful in the long run.

 However, it is unclear at the moment of what a spec should look like.
-So for MVP, we will only focus on how the DAW stores control information and how it assembles this information into MIDI for use with VST2 plugins.
+So for MVP, we will only focus on how the DAW stores control information and how it assembles this information into MIDI for use with VST2 (or LV2) plugins.
 If we succesfully do this, it will become clearer what needs to be done for any of our internal plugin specs.

 ### Piano Roll Notes